wmitsuda/truffle-plugin-register-methods/USAGE.md

-# Usage Tutorial
+# Usage

+## Prerequisites

+1. Create a project in Infura and get your own endpoint URL for Ropsten network.
+You'll need it later for deploying your sample contract.

+2. Get a seedphrase for a Ropsten account with some testnet ETH.
+You'll need it to pay for the gas for contract deployment.

+3. Get a seedphrase for a Mainnet account with some real ETH.
+You'll need it to pay for the gas for method signature registration.

+## Tutorial

-Let's create a sample truffle project containing a Hello World contract and register its methods using this plugin.
+Let's create a sample truffle project containing a `HelloWorld` contract and register its methods using this plugin.

 > We'll deploy the artifacts on Ropsten testnet, but register the functions in Mainnet since this is where Metamask always read metadata from according to their documentation.